ibm777p2/BoxTotal/Privacy-Policy.md

 - To communicate with you
 - To verify your identity
 - To provide recommendations or offers related to boxing news and content
+- To display images of famous boxers via the NEWSDATA.IO API
 - To prevent fraud and abuse of the Service
 - To comply with legal requirements
 - To compile aggregated data for internal analysis